gladed/watchable/README.md

 }
 ```

-## Why?
+## Why Use This?

-Sometimes, you want a data structure that can be shared between objects and listen for changes to that data.
-But it's hard to remember and unregister all of those listeners.
-If you don't, you'll leak memory.
-This is known as the [Lapsed Listener Problem](https://en.wikipedia.org/wiki/Lapsed_listener_problem)

-`Watchable` solves this by allowing operations (like `watch` and`bind`) which are limited to the lifetime of the initiating `CoroutineScope`.
-When the scope completes, its watchable operations are cleaned up automatically.
+Listening for changes to objects is hard:

+* Define listeners to match your data.
+* Store and maintain the list of listeners in your object.
+* Understand and be sensitive the listener's threading model.
+* Remember to remove them when you are done listening (the [Lapsed Listener Problem](https://en.wikipedia.org/wiki/Lapsed_listener_problem)).

+`Watchable` solves these problems by defining a standard interface for monitoring changes to ordinary data objects.

-This can be useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) designs, in which the data model lives at the center, and everyone depends on it.
-If the data model is defined in terms of `Watchable` objects, then other components (having their own lifecycles) can simply watch for changes and react accordingly, without coupling directly to each other.
+This can help [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) designs, in which the data model lives at the center, and everyone depends on it.
+When the data changes, higher level components can handle those changes without depending on each other.

 # Usage